 The L.A.
 Auto Show is after Sept 20 and has historically had over 20,000 attendees, so this updated health order definitely applies.

-For car manufactures planning to attend, it would behoove you if you haven’t already, to strongly recommend to your team to get vaccinated or have a plan to get a COVID test result 72 hours before you fly/drive into Los Angeles.
+Despite available on-site testing, for car manufactures planning to attend, it would behoove you if you haven’t already, to strongly recommend to your team to get vaccinated or have a plan to get a COVID test result 72 hours before you fly/drive into Los Angeles.

 For attendees, it’s the same advice to you, friends and family planning to attend.
 As the LA Motor Show is a Thanksgiving weekend tradition, being unvaccinated or not having a negative COVID test means you’ll have to stay home.

-Refunds if 2021 LA Auto Show is cancelled
+Refunds if 2021 LA Auto Show is cancelled or you test positive

 According to their FAQ,